Which of the following pieces of evidence supports the endosymbio... | Channels for Pearson+

 1

-Understand the endosymbiotic theory: It suggests that certain organelles within eukaryotic cells, such as mitochondria and chloroplasts, originated from free-living prokaryotes that were engulfed by ancestral eukaryotic cells.
+Understand the endosymbiotic theory: It suggests that certain organelles, like mitochondria and chloroplasts, originated as free-living bacteria that were engulfed by ancestral eukaryotic cells.

-Identify key characteristics of mitochondria and chloroplasts: These organelles have their own circular DNA, which is similar to the DNA found in prokaryotic cells, specifically bacteria.
+Identify key characteristics of mitochondria and chloroplasts: They have their own DNA, which is circular, similar to the DNA found in prokaryotes (bacteria).

-Compare the DNA structure: Mitochondria and chloroplasts have circular DNA, whereas eukaryotic cells typically have linear DNA contained within a nucleus.
+Compare the DNA structure: Mitochondria and chloroplasts have circular DNA, which is a trait shared with prokaryotic cells, supporting the idea that they originated from bacteria.

-Consider the presence of membrane-bound organelles: Prokaryotic cells lack these, while eukaryotic cells have them, including mitochondria and chloroplasts, which supports the idea of these organelles being derived from prokaryotic ancestors.
+Consider the independence of organelles: The presence of their own DNA allows mitochondria and chloroplasts to replicate independently within the eukaryotic cell, further supporting their bacterial origin.

-Evaluate the ability to perform photosynthesis: While eukaryotic cells can perform photosynthesis, this ability is linked to the presence of chloroplasts, which supports the endosymbiotic theory by indicating a prokaryotic origin for these organelles.
+Evaluate the evidence: The fact that mitochondria and chloroplasts have their own circular DNA similar to bacterial DNA is a strong piece of evidence supporting the endosymbiotic theory.

 Watch next